 You can search by major, company, career, geographic location, and graduation year.
 Template emails on three basic career-related topics–informational interviewing, networking for an internship search, and networking for a job search–are available on the right column of this webpage.
 You may adapt any of these emails to your particular situation or you may simply use them as a guide in writing your own email.

 To find other people to interview, tell everyone you know that you are interested in investigating a particular profession or field and ask if they can refer you to anyone.
-Look for people who work in careers in are career areas of interest, in specific jobs or organizations of interest, share a common interest or lifestyle that appeals to you or in a work setting you like.
+Look for people who work in careers in your areas of interest, in specific jobs or organizations of interest, and share a common interest or lifestyle that appeals to you or in a work setting you like.
 Sources for contacts include:

 Informational interviews can be arranged by telephoning, emailing or writing a letter to your contact.
 Be specific in your request.
-Explain that you would like to speak with them for 20-30 minute to learn about their occupation, industry, or organization.
-Offer to conduct the interview face-to-face, via telephone, email or Skype.
+Explain that you would like to speak with them for 20-30 minutes to learn about their occupation, industry, or organization.
+Offer to conduct the interview face-to-face, via telephone, email, or Skype.
 Alumni are great resources for researching and finding jobs or internship opportunities.
-They can offer information, ideas, advice and maybe even names of other people to contact.
+They can offer information, ideas, advice, and maybe even names of other people to contact.
 However—this is the cardinal rule—don’t ask alums for a job!
 It puts them in an awkward position if they can’t help you and if they get inundated with student requests they are less likely to help other students.
 See examples on page 6 of the Informational Interviewing booklet attached to this page.

 15 Spring Road